 But then we look at Amazon and I think that’s amazing.
-Because actually those results are what people are searching for when they’re ready to buy.
+Because actually, those results are what people are searching for when they’re ready to buy.
 So, if you’re into e-commerce, or in the Amazon referral program, I think this is where you should focus your keywords research.

-On the other side, if I’m looking for something like “best pizza recipe” I’m not going to get geolocated results, because Google doesn’t want to give me the pizza recipe that my neighbour is using, but actually a collection of the best recipes from all over the web.
+On the other side, if I’m looking for something like “best pizza recipe” I’m not going to get geolocated results, because Google doesn’t want to give me the pizza recipe that my neighbor is using, but actually a collection of the best recipes from all over the web.
 Our “keywords persona” was interested in Samsung phones – and this search is not one geolocated by Google, because you might look into buying one online, or looking for reviews.

 And this is what we got:

-As you can notice, we kind of have the same theme on Google, Bing and Yahoo – especially troubleshooting on Samsung phones.
+As you can notice, we kind of have the same theme on Google, Bing, and Yahoo – especially troubleshooting on Samsung phones.
 But then again, if you look into Amazon, you see exactly what people want to buy.

 When you’re doing your keywords research, always keep in mind Amazon.
 It is the biggest search engine when it comes to spending money.

 Use the Persona Driven Research to increase your Click Through Rate